-The location of Lodi, New Jersey, relative to the Stepan property and the DOEowned Maywood Interim Storage Site is shown in Fig. 1.
+The location of Lodi, New Jersey, relative to the Stepan property and the DOE-owned Maywood Interim Storage Site is shown in Fig. 1.

 At the request of the DOE, the Measurement Applications and Development (MAD) Group from Oak Ridge National Laboratory (ORNL) conducted investigative radiological surveys of properties surrounding the former processing plant.
-In May 1988, a radiological survey was conducted on the private, residential property at 108 Avenue E., Lodi, New Jersey by the MAD Group at ORNL.
+In May 1988, a radiological survey was conducted at the request of the DOE on the private, residential property at 113 Avenue E, Lodi, New Jersey by members of the MAD Group at ORNL.2

 The survey consisted of a complete gamma scan of the entire property outdoors and the collection of systematic and biased soil samples.
-The survey report, published in 1989, concluded that areas of elevated gamma were scattered about the front, back, and side yards, and soil analysis from these areas indicated that the property contained residual radioactive material primarily from the Th decay chain.
-Additionally, both the concentration and extent of Th found on the property were in excess of the applicable DOE criteria, and the property was scheduled for remedial action.
+The ORNL survey report, published in 1989, concluded that areas of elevated gamma were scattered about the front, back, and side yards, and soil analysis from these areas indicated that the property contained residual radioactive material primarily from the 232Th decay chain.2 Additionally, both the concentration and extent of 232Th found on the property were in excess of the applicable DOE criteria, and the property was scheduled for remedial action.

-\The survey was performed by members of the Measurement Applications and Development Group of the Health Sciences Research Division of Oak Ridge National Laboratory under DOE contract DE-AC05-84OR21400.
+^{}The survey was performed by members of the Measurement Applications and Development Group of the Health Sciences Research Division of Oak Ridge National Laboratory under DOE contract DE-AC05-84OR21400.

-Decontamination of the facility to current guidelines was conducted by subcontractor personnel in conjunction with the verification survey in the fall of 1995 under the direction of Bechtel National Incorporated (BNI), the project management contractor for FUSRAP.
-Thermo NUtech was the radiological support subcontractor.
+Decontamination of the facility to current guidelines was conducted by subcontractor personnel in conjunction with the verification survey in the fall of 1995 under the direction of Bechtel National, Incorporated (BNI), the project management contractor for FUSRAP.
+Thermo NuTech was the radiological support subcontractor.

-The independent radiological verification survey detailed in this report was performed in November 1995 under the FUSRAP program by members of the Measurement Applications and Development Group at ORNL, the independent verification contractor for this property.
+The independent radiological verification survey detailed in this report was performed in October and November 1995 under the FUSRAP program by members of the Measurement Applications and Development Group at ORNL, the independent verification contractor for this property.
 The DOE's policy to assign an independent verification contractor ensures the effectiveness of remedial actions performed within FUSRAP and confirms the site's compliance with DOE guidelines.

-This report describes the radiological verification survey of the residential property at 108 Avenue E, Lodi, New Jersey, conducted by ORNL at the request of the DOE's Office of Environmental Restoration.
-The property, a single family dwelling with concrete walks and asphalt driveway and an unattached metal shed in the back yard, was marked in 25-ft grids for the survey.
+This report describes the radiological verification survey of the residential property at 113 Avenue E, Lodi, New Jersey, conducted by ORNL at the request of the DOE's Office of Environmental Restoration.
+The property, a single family dwelling with concrete walks and driveway and an unattached shed in the back yard, was marked in 25-ft grids for the survey.
 A field survey drawing of the property is shown in Fig. 2.